- Home

 3.2 Whether instances of confusion have in fact occurred

-In the unlikely event that confusion is shown to exist, it will have a direct bearing on the first consideration, and will undoubtedly add force to concern regarding the degree of confusion likely.
-The onus on the applicant to satisfactorily meet the remaining tests will be all the more heavy.
+In the unlikely event that confusion is shown to exist, it will have a direct bearing on the first consideration and will undoubtedly add force to concern regarding the degree of confusion likely.
 However, the discovery of instances of actual confusion is not necessarily fatal to the application.
-(See Berlei Limited v Bali Brassiere Co Inc (1968) 118 CLR 128 (“Bali”)).
+(See Berlei Limited v Bali Brassiere Co Inc [1968] HCA 72 (‘Bali’)).

 3.3 The honesty or otherwise of the concurrent use

-Honesty of use is a prerequisite to the application of paragraph 44(3)(a) and the onus for establishing this honesty rests with the applicant.
-Without some reference to the reasons for adopting the trade mark in the face of the pre-existing trade mark, the application is unlikely to proceed under these provisions.
+Honesty of use is a prerequisite to the application of para 44(3)(a) and the onus for establishing this honesty rests with the applicant.

-This is perhaps the most critical factor to be assessed in considerations of this kind, ‘for if the concurrent use is not honest it is nothing’: per Mr Myall in the Granada case (1979) RPC 303 at 313.
+Of the [five] criteria, the most important factor is the ‘honesty’ of the concurrent user, ‘for if the concurrent use is not honest it is as nothing’: per Mr Myall in the Granada case [1979] RPC 303 at 313.

 In knowledge of all this Parkingtons secretly adopted their mark and secretly put it to commercial use.
 I should be sorry for it to be thought that such conduct is, in the view of this Court, commercially honest.
 I am abundantly clear that it is not, and that traders who obtain the use of a name by hoodwinking those who would have interfered had they known the truth, cannot some years later come to the Court and found a claim for relief on the footing of honest concurrent user.

-It should be noted that mere knowledge of the prior trade mark(s) does not (without more) preclude a finding that an applicant has acted honestly (McCormick & Company Inc v McCormick [2000] FCA 1335, [33]).
-However, in cases where the conflicting trade marks are identical, or nearly so, and also have a high level of adaptation to distinguish, the applicant should ideally furnish a statement indicating:
+It should also be noted that mere knowledge of the prior trade mark(s) does not (without more) preclude a finding that an applicant has acted honestly (McCormick & Company Inc v McCormick [2000] FCA 1335, [33]).

 3.4 The extent of use in duration, area and volume